/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Developing MCP Clients

-If you want to develop a custom MCP client in addition to MCP servers you can base an approach on the simpleOAuthClient.ts module from the TypeScript SDK example client, so that the underlying SDK does most of the work.
+To develop a custom MCP client in addition to MCP servers, you could base an approach on the simpleOAuthClient.ts module from the TypeScript SDK example client, so that the underlying SDK does most of the work.

-Also consider any particular requirements of MCP hosts that will run your MCP client.
+Consider any particular requirements of MCP hosts that will run your MCP client.
 Many MCP hosts, like Claude, support a generic mechanism, where you configure a command and a set of arguments to connect to MCP servers.
-MCP hosts often provide a default MCP client implementation with a local proxy like mcp-remote, where users configure a connection with settings similar to those shown below.
+MCP hosts often provide a default MCP client implementation with a local proxy like mcp-remote, where users add a connection with the MCP server's URL, resulting in settings similar to those shown below.

 json